Annual Conference

 Conference Registration Fees

 Register for the conference in the SSS member portal.
-Per SSS Policy, all conference participants must also be current dues-paying members.
+Per SSS Policy, all conference participants must also be current dues-paying members, though you do not need to be a member at the time of submission.
 Note: Refunds only issued for cancellation requests that occur on or before the Pre-Registration Deadline (March 1st).
 Contact the Executive Officer to make a request.

 Regular/Tenure-Track Faculty$75$125